 When you undertake agile learning, the onus of responsibility to take the initiative is on you, so don’t wait to be informed or told.

 If you are a perfectionist and a hard critic of yourself (or others), you are going to struggle to work in an agile learning team.
 The reason for this is agile learning requires that we move outside our comfort zone to try new things and new ways of doing things, that are yet untested.
 This means it is highly likely it is going to ‘fail’ several times before it is right.
-That is not only OK, it is an essential part of the process.
+That is not only OK, but it is also an essential part of the process.
 Note we said ‘it’ not you.
-You cannot possibly design or try something completely new and get it perfect first time, otherwise, it would not be ‘new.’
-The process of iterative learning is learning, do, reflect, learn, do, reflect…and so on.
+You cannot possibly design or try something completely new and get it perfect the first time, otherwise, it would not be ‘new.’
+The process of iterative learning is learning, doing, reflecting, learning, doing, reflecting…and so on.

 Six Habits of Leaders Who Undertake Agile Learning

 1. EMBRACE THE UNKNOWN

 As an agile leader, you should be ready to move outside your internal comfort zone and be willing to fail or even look silly.
 Growth and learning demand taking risks and embracing challenges that may not go according to plan at first.
 If you find yourself succeeding too often, it’s time to raise the bar and aim for “failure.”
 By doing so, you’ll develop agile ownership and foster a mindset for agile project management.